 To test this hypothesis I need people to speak to.
-Luckily for the past nine to twelve months I have been immersing myself in the local startup ecosystem through my newsletter Startup Soda and other projects (Startup Engine and Startup Charlie).
+Luckily for the past nine to twelve months I have been immersing myself in the local startup ecosystem through my newsletter Startup Soda and other projects (Startup Engine).
 This allowed me to develop a network of around 40 or 50 people (amongst a subscriber base of more than 500) who I have helped in some way and was confident would respond to my request for feedback.
 My hunch was right and more than 80% of the people I asked for feedback responded.

 I used this immediate feedback to then refine my landing page before expanding my approach to people I didn’t have a direct contact with.
 This included subscribers to Startup Soda and people who I had connected to over Linkedin due to our shared interest in startups.
 As would be expected the response range was much lower here.
 In fact in came in at 14.5%.

 Before we dive in and look at the feedback I also want to highlight that in my email I specifically asked for their candid option.
 In fact I said:

 I recognise it’s sometimes hard to provide feedback, but please feel free to be 100% candid and honest, even if that means providing negative feedback.
 Getting the raw truth now will leave me in a better position to consider the idea and it’s potential with an open mind.